Akil Baddoo Player Props: Tigers vs. Padres

 Akil Baddoo At The Plate

-- Baddoo is hitting .218 with eight doubles, four home runs and 27 walks.
+- Baddoo has eight doubles, four home runs and 27 walks while hitting .218.

-- In 46.6% of his 58 games this season, Baddoo has picked up at least one hit.
-He's also had nine multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.